servicecatalog/development/oscm-ear/readme.txt

-The ear project of the ADM UM product.
+The ear project for the Catalog Manager application.

 This project serves two purposes: